NiccoloPuccinelli/Case-Study-in-Biomedical-Ethics-AMA/README.md

-# Juridical and Social Issues in Information Society

-This exam was divided into two parts: juridical issues in information society and social issues in information society.
+# Case Study in Biomedical Ethics AMA

-The first part consisted in the execution of an "**ethical case**", i.e. a brief discussion on the use of modern technologies and the related ethical problems.
-Here is reported the development of the ethical case.
+This repo includes the execution of a brief "**ethical case**", i.e. a short discussion on the use of modern technologies and the related ethical problems.
+Here is reported the development of an ethical case regarding the use of Machine Learning and Black Box algorithms for prognosis and medical treatment.

-The second part of the exam, on the other hand, consisted in carrying out a written test, based on the topics covered in "The Fourth Revolution" by Luciano Floridi and "The Game" by Alessandro Baricco.

-Final grade: **30**.